 IDEA – Individuals with Disabilities Education Act – A federal law that ensures services to children with disabilities (please see idea.ed.gov).

 IEP – Individualized Education Plan- As mandated by the Individuals with Disabilities Education Act (IDEA), an IEP is designed to meet the needs of a child who has a disability or special learning need.
-Children between the ages of three and 21 with speech/language disorders who are in the public schools can receive evaluation and intervention services free of charge.
+Children between the ages of three and 21 with speech/language disruption who are in the public schools can receive evaluation and intervention services free of charge.
 If a child qualifies for speech-language services through the school district, the IEP team identifies the needs of the student, what services will meet those needs, and the individual speech and/or language goals.
 Parents work with teachers and SLPs to develop the student’s IEP, including goals and procedures for achieving them.

 Prolongation – the involuntary lengthening of airflow or speech.

 Recovery – generally, refers to returning to a normal health condition or normal state.
 There is some question whether adults can “recover” from stuttering (i.e., become normally fluent speakers) but research suggests that children, if treated within 5 years of onset, can recover from stuttering.